42talents/blog-verify-database-content-from-a-karate-test/README.md

   And match true == logDb.hasEntry('example log entry d9175765-f8eb-4fb1-a98e-2359ef5a75f2')
 ```

-In the Background section the database utility is configured and initialized.
-In the scenario there is an additional step to verify the log entry exists in the database.
-Let's take a look at the implementation.
+In the background section, the database utility is configured and initialized.
+In the scenario, there is an additional step to verify the log entry in the database.
+Now, let's take a look at the implementation.

-The `DbUtility` class initializes the database connection and provides methods to query rows and execute updates.

 ```java
 public class DbUtility<T> {